 If you drive only one tree-lined Connecticut road this fall, make it State Route 169, starting in North Woodstock and traveling south to Newent.
 The state's first National Scenic Byway connects picture-perfect towns in the still-rural northeast corner, which is part of New England's "Last Green Valley."
 Along your drive, you'll pass classic churches, orchards, stone walls, cute shops, fairgrounds, and nearly 190 homes built before 1855 including pink-painted Roseland Cottage, which is open for tours June through mid-October.

 Start in Portland or in Bethel, and explore the mountains and lakes of western Maine during this pinnacle season of the year.
-On your way to Rangeley Lake State Park, you can detour to visit Maine's most painted and photographed covered bridge, pan for gold in Coos Canyon, and marvel at the scenery from Height of Land, named one of the best drive-to spots for fall foliage views in all of New England.
+On your way to Rangeley Lake State Park, you can detour to visit Maine's most painted and photographed covered bridge, pan for gold in Coos Canyon, and marvel at the scenery from Height of Land, considered one of the best drive-to spots for fall foliage views in all of Maine.
 The sunsets here are so stunning in the fall, even locals can't help but pull over.

 Rhode Island's Best Fall Drive: The Arcadia Management Area